 Making the Right Choice for Your Agency

-**For agencies managing 50+ sites**, managed hosting makes sense despite the costs.
-The time savings on updates and security monitoring justify premium pricing.
-But choose providers carefully based on real performance data.
+**For agencies managing 50+ sites**, managed hosting can make sense despite the cost.
+The time saved on updates and security often covers the premium.
+Choose vendors on proven performance, not promises.